reigningforest/reigningforest.github.io/README.md

 # Data Science Masters Student
+Please feel free to reach out if you'd like my resume!

 ## About Me
 - I am currently a Machine Learning and Data Science graduate student at Northwestern University, expected to graduate in December 2025.